-(1) The best estimate for the net loss and loss expense provision is calculated by using U.S. GAAP net reserves as the starting point and then performing a series of adjustments:
+The best estimate for the net loss and loss expense provision is calculated by using U.S. GAAP net reserves as the starting point and then performing a series of adjustments:

-- Removal of prudence margins; - Incorporation of Events Not in Data Set ("ENIDS"); - Other adjustments related to consideration for investment expenses, etc.; - Adjustments for fair value items contained in the US GAAP net loss reserves; and - Discounting of cash flows. - (2) The best estimate for the net long-term business insurance provision is calculated by using projected cash flows as the starting point and then performing a series of adjustments: - Removal of prudence margins; - Incorporation of Events Not in Data Set ("ENIDS"); - Other adjustments related to consideration for investment expenses, etc.; and - Discounting of cash flows. - (3) The best estimate for the net premium provision is calculated by using the net unearned premium reserve on a U.S. GAAP basis, adjusting for bound but not incepted ("BBNI") business and applying expected future loss ratios (including EBS adjustments), expense ratios and appropriate claims pay-out patterns to derive cash flows which are then discounted. - (4) The risk margin to reflect the uncertainty inherent in the underlying cash flows which is calculated using a cost of capital approach and a risk-free discount rate.
-The risk-free discount rates are prescribed by the BMA for each reporting period. - (5) As described in Item 1 g) "Any Other Material Information", Enhanzed Re completed a series of commutation and novation agreements in 2022 and ceased all continuing reinsurance obligations as of December 31, 2022.
-The standalone Enhanzed Re insurance technical provisions are not presented on a one quarter reporting lag.
+- · Removal of prudence margins; - Incorporation of Events Not in Data Set ("ENIDS"); - Other adjustments related to consideration for investment expenses, etc.; - Adjustments for fair value items contained in the US GAAP net loss reserves; and - · Discounting of cash flows.

+Net Long-Term Business Insurance Provision

+The best estimate for the net long-term business insurance provision is calculated by using projected cash flows as the starting point and then performing a series of adjustments:

+- · Removal of prudence margins; - Incorporation of Events Not in Data Set ("ENIDS"); - Other adjustments related to consideration for investment expenses, etc.; and - · Discounting of cash flows.

+Net Premium Provision

+The best estimate for the net premium provision is calculated by using the net unearned premium reserve on a U.S. GAAP basis, adjusting for bound but not incepted ("BBNI") business and applying expected future loss ratios

+(including EBS adjustments), expense ratios and appropriate claims pay-out patterns to derive cash flows which are then discounted.

+Risk Margin

+The risk margin to reflect the uncertainty inherent in the underlying cash flows which is calculated using a cost of capital approach and a risk-free discount rate.
+The risk-free discount rates are prescribed by the BMA for each reporting period.

+The total technical provisions comprised the following for Enstar and our Bermuda Operating Subsidiaries covered under this report:

+December 31, 2023 Best Estimate Net Loss Expense Provisi Estimate Net um Provision Risk Margin Total

+• (in millions of U.S. dollars)

+Enstar \$ 9,810 \$ 145 \$ 868 \$ 10,823

+Cavello Bay 8,052 45 730 8,826

+Fitzwilliam 219 25 244

+SIBL 213 7 13 233

+December 31, 2022 Best Estimate Net Loss and Loss Expense Provision and Net Long- Term Business Insurance Provision Best Estimate Net Premium Provision Risk Margin Total

+(iı n millions of U.S. dollars)

+Enstar

+General Business \$ 9,958 \$ 48 \$ 877 \$ 10,883

+Long-term Business 887 29 916

+Cavello Bay (1)

+General Business 7,733 40 712 8,485

+Long-term Business 887 29 917

+Fitzwilliam - General Business 280 30 310

+SIBL - General Business 266 16 281

+(1) Cavello Bay GAAP comparatives have been restated, refer to Item 1.c for additional information.
+Cavello Bay EBS comparatives have not been restated.